transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 spec:
   ingressClassName: public-iks-k8s-nginx
 ```
+{: codeblock}

 To verify the fix, first issuing the follow command to see if ingress gets an IP address:

 ```
 kubectl get ingress --all-namespaces
 ```
+{: codeblock}

 Each entry should have an IP address listed.

-You can test the connectivity by issuing:
+You can test the connectivity by issuing the following command:

 ```
 curl -kv https://<component-proxy-url>/settings
 ```
+{: codeblock}

 Where the `component-proxy-url` matches the corresponding "Hosts" entry in the `kubectl get ingress --all-namespaces` command for the given component.